 This all depends on the type of activities your charity or business is involved in.
 The minimum cover is usually £1million but the standard cover nowadays is £2million upwards.

-If you have volunteers, employees, labour only sub contractors etc who act under instruction from the charity or business then you will require employers liability.
+If you have volunteers, employees, labour-only sub-contractors etc who act under instruction from the charity or business then you will require employers’ liability insurance.

 Absolutely, in fact in some instances a commercial insurance policy make more sense and your insurance adviser would discuss the most appropriate product(s).

-Yes, you can reduce your excesses to reduce costs, your insurance adviser will explain the options to you.
+Yes, you can increase your excesses to reduce costs, your insurance adviser will explain the options to you.